-While the blue tanzanite remains the most popular by far, there exists other colors such as pink, orange, yellow and green.
+While blue tanzanite remains the most popular by far, there exist other colors such as pink, orange, yellow and green.
 These incredibly rare occurrences are often referred to as ‘Fancy Tanzanite’.

 While the blue pigment of tanzanite comes from Vanadium in the bedrock, these different colors are said to have been created by traces of other elements such as Manganese.

-A well-kept secret between collectors and gemologists, fancy tanzanites, even rarer than their renowned counterpart, are incredible investments and additions to any collection or jewelry box.
+A well-kept secret between collectors and gemologists, fancy tanzanites, even rarer than their renowned counterparts, are incredible investments and additions to any collection or jewelry box.

 Authentic tanzanite jewelry is famous for its rarity.
 The event and conditions which created the stone deposits a hundred million years ago are said to be so unique that the chances of finding another tanzanite source anywhere in the world are close to none.

 While diamond has been found in small pockets around the world, Tanzania as the sole source of tanzanite in the world makes it a thousand times rarer than diamonds.

 However, that's not the only reason which makes tanzanite so unique.
 After evaluation, experts have estimated tanzanite mines will run out in the next few decades.
 This implies that now is the only time for the firsthand acquisition of the blue gemstone from its source.